Toni Kuivasto

-Toni Kuivasto (born 31 December 1975 in Tampere) is a retired Finnish footballer who last played for Veikkausliigaside FC Haka.
+Toni Tapio Kuivasto (born 31 December 1975) is a retired Finnish footballer who last played for Veikkausliigaside Haka.

 Club career

 Kuivasto started his career at home-town club FC Ilves, making his Veikkausliiga debut in 1992.
 He also played for MyPa and HJK Helsinki in Finland, before moving abroad to play for Viking FK of the Norwegian Tippeligaen in 2001.
 After a few years in Norway he wanted new challenges, and he was bought by Djurgården in the summer of 2003.
 Kuivasto has helped Djurgården to two Swedish championships and two Swedish Cups.
 Kuivasto returned to Finland for the 2010 season after spending 10 years abroad.
 He signed a one-year contract with FC Haka.
 He managed to score a vital goal for his team in his second game for Haka, in a league cup match against VPS.

 After his contract with Haka expired after the 2010 season, he became a free agent.
 On 4 November 2011 it was announced that the 35-year-old Kuivasto would retire due his knee problems.
 He is currently studying to become a youth coach.